VergeGroup/swift-verge/README.md

 ### ORM

-It provides the function that manages performant many entity objects.
+It provides the function that manages performant many entity objects.<br>
 Technically, using Normalization.

 In the application that uses many entity objects, we sure highly recommend using such as ORM using Normalization.